A Unified Framework for Pattern Recovery in Penalized and Thresholded Estimation and its Geometry: Pattern Recovery in Penalized Estimation: Accessibility, Noiseless Recovery and the Irrepresentability Condition

+For more insights into the connection to accessibility, note that by Proposition~\ref{prop:acc}, accessibility holds if and only if $\row(X) \cap \dpen(\beta) \neq \emptyset$ and, loosely speaking, accessibility is harder to satisfy if the complexity of the pattern is large since then the dimension of $\dpen(\beta)$ is small.
+However, since $\row(X) = \col(X') = \col(X'X)$, the accessibility criterion can be understood as $X'X\R^p \cap \dpen(\beta) \neq 0$, showing that when the dimension of $\lin(C_\beta)$, i.e. the complexity of the pattern of $\beta$, is large, the gap between accessibility and noiseless recovery becomes small.
+This is illustrated in Figure~\ref{fig:slope_acc-irr} for a simple SLOPE pattern in Section~\ref{sec:num-exp} yielding a large gap between accessibility and noiseless recovery.

-Clearly, if $\beta$ satisfies the noiseless recovery condition with respect to $X$ and $\pen$, $\beta$ is accessible with respect to $X$ and $\pen$ by taking $y = X\beta$ in the definition of accessibility.
-In the following section, we show that thresholded penalized least-squares estimators recover the pattern of $\beta$ under the accessibility condition only provided that the signal is strong enough.
+In the following section, we show that thresholded penalized least-squares estimators recover the pattern of $\beta$ under the accessibility condition only, provided that the noise is small enough and uniqueness holds.